 If you find yourself with an infestation, any open food should be thrown out, and all surfaces should be scrubbed using soap and water or vinegar.
 Non-toxic moth traps are also available.
 They contain a pheromone lure that will attract the adult moths and hopefully keep them from reproducing in your pantry.

 If you are in need of help with pantry pests or any other household pests, you can trust Six Brothers Pest Control to get the job done right.
 From spiders and ants to rodents and roaches, we are your Las Vegas Pest Control specialists.
-We also have offices in St. George, Salt Lake City, Dallas, and Kansas City.
-Contact us today for all your pest control needs.
+We also have offices in St. George, Salt Lake City, and Boise Idaho Contact us today for all your pest control needs.